 Love, love, where are you?
 In this modern day and age, you don’t sit by waiting for love and sulk if it doesn’t knock on your door.
 Today, we explore the various popular dating apps in Singapore.

 Tinder, as everyone knows, is the most popular dating app in Singapore.
-It’s a simple concept about chatting with only people you have liked and has also liked you back.
+It’s a simple concept about chatting only with people you’ve liked, who’ve liked you back in return.
 Personally, I like how you will be matched only if both users have mutually liked each other.
 There’s some anonymity to it so you can avoid embarrassing moments or feeling unwanted when the person you’re fond of doesn’t reciprocate.

 On the other hand, if you’re not too sure what you’re looking for, Tinder, offers many opportunities to interact and discover what are your dealmakers and dealbreakers.

-Obviously, Tinder is the dating app for those with high priority of looks, considering how you have barely any other factors of consideration.
-Some like Tinder especially because of it’s mindless swiping, where you don’t have to think so hard about what you’re looking for.
+Obviously, Tinder is the dating app for those that prioritise looks, considering how you have barely any other factors for consideration.
+Some like Tinder especially because of its mindless swiping, where you don’t have to think so hard about what you’re looking for.

 I’m not sure if it’s the same for a guy, but for a girl, it’s a feel-good dating app with a huge pool of people to swipe, to chat with, to reply – it makes you feel popular.